GaboFrontDev/app-interview/README.md

 Documentation for the metaweather API can be found at: https://www.metaweather.com/api/

 We've already taken care of setting the proper CORS headers in the dev server environment.

+## Gabriel Info

+I had to create a service for asking to server for the current weather over boston

+This service is over heroku app at: http://pleaserain.heroku.com/:city which could be used for testing.

+Also you can run the server at the service repo but you would need an API token from https://www.weatherstack.com and store it as a env variable.